osisdie/Hello.WebAPI.on.NET7.OpenAPI.JWT.FluentValidator.MediatR.EmailHandler.Docker.AZ_Pipeline.xUnit/README.md

 ## Features
 - Use NET Standard 2.1 for library projects
-- Use NET 5 for Web Applications (compatible with .NET Core 3.1)
+- Use NET 7 for Web Applications
 - Use Built-In Microsoft ConfigurationBuilder to config (appsettings.json, hellosettings.json)
 - Use Secret Storage to protect sensitive configs
 - Use Middleware for logging Request/Response